loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 Memory wise, the simplest here are function pointers and stack pointers.
-Both of these are simply the size of a word, i.e 8 bytes on x86-64, and they can always fit in a register and thus never need to be split up accross multiple registers when working with them.
+Both of these are simply the size of a word, i.e 8 bytes on x86-64, and they can always fit in a register and thus never need to be split up across multiple registers when working with them.

 Integers are currently also simple, as they are also the size of a word.